matecom57/mi-tutorial/docs/source/Deisy/SALUDOS,/Pathfinder_open_source_software_Cooke.rst

 criteria for strategies 1–7.
 In the examples shown, the blue square indicates the start point and the green circle indicates the middle of the pool.
 Parameter settings are those used in the present study and should be adjusted depending on changes to testing procedures and maze geometry.

-to reach the goal, average distance from the goal, percent of maze traversed, velocity, initial and average heading error and IPE.
-Pathfinder also has the ability to calculate the entropy for each trial, a measure of disorder in the path, relative to the goal location.
-The entropy calculation calls the MATLAB engine and requires a MATLAB license.
-Entropy measures the performance by looking at a shift from more disordered swimming (high entropy) to more spatially strategic paths (low entropy), and has been previously found to be highly sensitive to water maze search performance28 .
-Due to the manipulation of large matrices, calculating the entropy of trials is very slow.

 Occasionally, some trials cannot be categorized.
 The user therefore has the option to manually categorize uncategorized trials, by selecting this option on the main window.
 Additionally, there